Leading your Sales Team by Creating a Direct Product Sales Strategy and Plan 👔

 - Threats (or your competitor’s behaviour and possible disruptors in the market, often influenced by evolving market trends and buying patterns.)

-On the same note, concentrating on just one type of customer base can create commodity competencies and lead to missing out on opportunities with other types of customer base as your expenses, time, staff, and training are geared towards only one category of customers.
+On the same note, concentrating on just one type of customer base can create commodity competencies and lead to missing out on opportunities with other types of customer base as your expenses, time, staff, and training are geared toward only one category of customers.

 Define a Direct Product Sales Strategy with Examples of Creating a Sales Strategy Plan